Marlena Novak: Biography

-An abiding concern in her oeuvre has been the perceptual process: “My own interest in visual perception and its relationship to society is always fundamental to the work I create.
-To varying degrees both my digital and encaustic works address situations where cognition conditions conceptualization, and where a priori concepts influence the accuracy of one’s cognition.
-I am interested in the social and philosophical implications that exist when one realizes that ‘seeing is not believing’.
-Ultimately, I intend the social impact of my work to be felt through its induction of destabilizing or stabilizing our perceptual complacence, since it is within the boundaries of our perceptual framework that we interpret and act within the world.”

 The ethical scope of Novak’s concerns has expanded in several recent projects — pr!ck (2006–2008), scale (2010), Bird (2012–14) — to address ethological topics via interactive installations.
 A significant portion of her work since 1998 has been collaborative, with those collaborators including musicians (Frances-Marie Uitti, Jay Alan Yim), computer scientists (Ian Horswill), neuromechanical engineers (Malcolm MacIver), as well as other new media artists.
 In 2010, she was invited by the College Art Association to serve on the Task Force on the Use of Human and Animal Subjects in Art; subsequently this organization published a report which includes recommendations for future art projects to consider as ethical guidelines.
 An interview with Novak published in the journal Antennae also discusses these concerns.

 From 1995-1998, she was a contributing editor to Flash Art Magazine.
 From 1984-87, and again in 1990, she served as a juror for the Chicago International Film Festival in the Documentary Films category.

-Parallel to her activities as an exhibiting artist, she has held a number of teaching positions.
-Currently a faculty member at the School of the Art Institute of Chicago (Department of Film, Video, New Media, and Animation), her prior commitment to pedagogical issues was evidenced in her serving as Associate Director of the Animate Arts Program (2004–2010) at Northwestern University, an interdisciplinary undergraduate program she co-developed with Ian Horswill of that institution’s engineering school, along with other colleagues from the disciplines of film, animation, and sound design.
+Parallel to her activities as an exhibiting artist, she is currently a faculty member at the School of the Art Institute of Chicago (Department of Film, Video, New Media, and Animation).
+She also co-developed the interdisciplinary Animate Arts Program at Northwestern University.